Resources for the Homeless

 Bridge for Youth crisis shelter for youth ages 10-17 located in Minneapolis.

 Suburban Metro Continuum of Care HUD Homeless Grant Application: The following documents describe the process of ranking continuum of care funding applications in the Suburban Metro Area Continuum of Care (SMAC), which is comprised of Carver, Dakota, Anoka, Washington and Scott counties.
-The projects are recommended for funding as part of the Continuum of Care homeless grant application to be submitted to the Dept. of Housing and Urban Development (HUD) on February 3, 2014.
+The projects are recommended for funding as part of the Continuum of Care homeless grant application submitted to the Dept. of Housing and Urban Development (HUD) on February 3, 2014.

-SMAC Ranking Process SMAC Objective Criteria Tool Tier 1 and Tier 2 Ranking
+SMAC Objective Criteria Tool Tier 1 and Tier 2 Ranking

 Final Tier Ranking SMAC Grant Application